 28, 1985.
 He had been advertised as being about 22 to 24 months old at the time, so he was probably born in late

-1983, which made him a fine young gentleman!
-I had thought that I might predecease him, and originally created
+1983, which would have made him a fine young gentleman!
+I had thought that I might predecease him, and originally

-this website with the intent of helping out his new companion human in dealing with him because he did have some
+created this website with the intent of helping out his new companion human in dealing with him because he did have

-"issues," such as attacking and grabbing any white cloth that comes near him.
-(More information can be found
+some "issues," such as attacking and grabbing any white cloth that comes near him.
+(More information can be

 found on this site at the psychology of Ziggy.)

 I obtained Ziggy from

 my mother in December, 2000, after my father's death.
 I didn't think I'd be able to take care of him properly then, since

 her age and the sharpness of his beak, she's lucky he didn't sever her carotid artery: that would not have been a pleasant

 store, which most likely brought back very bad memories.
 Parrots have better memories than elephants.
 He had been purchased

 and returned at least twice at the original store where my mother bought him, so he might have felt more abandoned

-than a parrot normally would when its humans vanish for a few days.
+than a parrot normally would when its humans "vanish."

 he preferred my father.
 In addition, my mother had another bird, Buddy the First, who was her favorite, and she did not treat

 the birds equally.
 Ziggy was in the cage most of the time, while Buddy was out, and birds are not idiots.
-So Ziggy had several
+So Ziggy was bound

 I obtained him, and tried to care for him.
 He had been diagnosed